BensonB12/benson-bird-redx-fe-test/DECISIONS.md

 _(mb) = Mentioned Before in a previous list_
 _(nt) = I don't actually anticipate implementing this, but I would if given enough time, or I thought it was a higher importance for this test/dem_
+_Crossed out todo's was future me looking back and relining that it didn't need to be implemented_

 ### TypeScript best practices